 Leaping head first into new trends

 The rate at which new technological trends emerge is staggering.
-There was a time when things could take a couple of hundred years to develop, adopt, and then progress a new technology.
-In the last decade this has changed to just years, even months or weeks for some trends.
+There was a time when it would often take a couple of hundred years to develop, adopt, and then progress a new technology.
+In the last decade this has changed to just years, even months or weeks in certain instances.

 This poses both huge opportunities, and challenges, for organisations of any industry.
 Technology became central to organisations in the past 10 years.
 Now this central point is evolving from technology to digital.
 Everything is moving online, into the cloud and into people’s hands on the go.
 The challenges that exist for organisations can be summed up in a few questions: